-The hardware functions provided by the ST7MDTU5-Active Probe are:
+The hardware functions provided by the ST7MDTS1-Active Probe are:

 - Probe Emulation MCU: This is an ST7 microcontroller similar to those of the emulated target device(s), which runs in emulation mode.
-It acts as the ST7 core and gives access to all on-chip peripherals. - Control logic: Control logic is provided to manage the software execution by the user (i.e. program running and halting). - Application VCC follower: The probe emulation MCU is supplied with the same voltage as the application (i.e. must be in the range 2.4 V to 5.5 V). - ST7 HDS2 interface: All of the communication buses connecting the active probe to the ST7 HDS2 board are buffered: - ST7 Address bus (16-bit) of the ST7265 in emulation mode. - Data bus (8-bit) of the ST7265 in emulation mode. - ST7 emulation chip control bus for trace recording, breakpoints and memory mapping.
+It acts as the ST7 core and gives access to all on-chip peripherals. - Control logic: Control logic is provided to manage the software execution by the user (i.e. program running and halting). - Application V{CC} follower: The probe emulation MCU is supplied with the same voltage as the application (i.e. must be in the range 4.0 V to 5.5 V). - ST7 HDS2 interface: All of the communication buses connecting the active probe to the ST7 HDS2 board are buffered:

+- ST7 Address bus (16-bit) of the ST72C171 in emulation mode. - Data bus (8-bit) of the ST72C171 in emulation mode. - ST7 emulation chip control bus for trace recording, breakpoints and memory mapping.

-4.4 Output triggers
+4.3 Output triggers

 Your ST7 HDS2 emulator has two output triggers, OUT1 and OUT2.
 The OUT1 and OUT2 outlets are available via SUB-click connectors located on the front panel of the ST7 HDS2 emulator box.
+Two SMB to BNC cables are included in your emulator package for use with these triggers.